refined-prun/refined-prun/TESTING.md

 - Report all bugs you encounter
 - Report all feedback and ideas that pop up in your head
 - Do not share screenshots and information about this extension publicly.
-I would like to prevent possible confusion and misunderstanding with public.
+I would like to prevent possible confusion and misunderstanding with the public.
 - Frequently export your settings/data - this extension is still WIP, so data loss is a possibility

 ## How to install